-As adults, we understand physical boundaries and the importance of giving and demanding our own personal space in an important interpersonal skill.
-However for young children, they spend a lot of time cuddling, hugging and sitting on laps at home at a young age and all of sudden that needs to change once they get older.
-For some kids, this can be a struggle as they are used to acting one way and all of a sudden the rules change for them.
-There can be numerous reasons why some have difficulty, but in this lesson will help you teach how to practice a little elbow room.
+As adults, we need to understand physical boundaries and the importance of personal space.
+However young children spend a lot of time cuddling, hugging and sitting on laps at home, but that evolves and changes as they get older.
+For some kids, this can be a struggle, but using these personal space worksheets, we’ll help you teach how to provide a little elbow room.

 Prompt: “Today we are going to talk about personal space.
 Does anyone know what this means?

 Personal space is the area around your body.
 It is a boundary between you and people near you.

 Here are some examples:

 - Have you ever had someone talk so close to your face, you get a little uncomfortable?

 - Someone stands so close to you, that they are touching you

 - Standing too close to someone when waiting on line